Fantasy Game House Rules (TLDR edition)

 - Running away is always an option.

-- A “20” attack roll deals triple damage.
+- A “20” attack roll deals double damage and triggers a morale check.

 - A “1” attack roll breaks the attacking weapon.